Non-Markovian dynamics under time-translation symmetry: General structure of the master equation beyond the Markovian regime

 Here, the coefficients of the first term are real, while the coefficients of the second term $p_{ij}$ correspond to $c_{\alpha\beta}$ with $\alpha = N\b{N-1}+i $ and $\beta = N\b{N-1}+j$.
 These form an $N$-dimensional complex Hermitian matrix.
 The first term of Eq. \eqref{eq:17} generates transition between the system's energy levels, transferring heat between the system and environment.
-The second term serves as source or drain term of the basis operators (dependent on the sign of real part of the associated coefficient)
+The second term serves as source or drain term, generating or destroying coherence in the energy basis (dependent on the sign of real part of the associated coefficient)

 Uniqueness of \eqref{eq:17} follows from a dimensional analysis.
 This is achieved by counting the number of independent variables under the Hermiticity preserving property and relations \eqref{eq:eigen_val}, and \eqref{eq:non-invariant_eig}.
 The Hermiticity preserving property of ${\cal L}\b t$, Eq. \eqref{eq:hermitiacy}, implies that the linear structure has $N^4$ independent degrees of freedom (DOF) (number of DOF in an Hermitian matrix of dimension $N^2$).
 In addition, relations \eqref{eq:eigen_val}, and \eqref{eq:non-invariant_eig} enforce $N^4-N\b{N-1}-N^2$ constraints on this linear structure, leaving $N\b{2N-1}$ free variables.
 Alternatively, the DOF in the generator can be counted by the number of undetermined DOF in the associated superoperator (see scheme \ref{fig:scheme}): the diagonal non-invariant part contribute $N\b{N-1}$ DOF and the coefficients of the invariant subspace contribute $N^2$ DOF (Hermitian matrix of dimension $N$).
 In comparison, the coefficients of the transition terms introduce $N\b{N-1}$ DOF, while the source-drain term contribute $N^2$ DOF, giving a total of $N\b{2N-1}$ independent DOF in Eq. \eqref{eq:17}.
 Since the number of independent DOF coincides with the number of free variables, the resulting form of the dynamical generator is unique.